 Okay, that’s a valid point.

-But there are a lot of people out there giving dating a bad name.
+Because there are a lot of women out there giving this custom a bad name.

 More recently in Aziz Ansari’s new Netflix show, Master of None, which I highly, highly recommend, his character goes on a date with a girl who orders like, THREE entrees.

-Who Pays on a First Date?
-A Quick And Easy Way to Decide
+Who Should on a First Date?
+The 1 Minute Trick to Decide

-To figure out who pays on a first date, I'm going to look to the etiquette of same-sex couples for a great example.
+I look to the etiquette of same-sex couples for this example.
 The person who pays on the first date should be the one who did the asking.
-(I double checked this with homosexual friends of mine.)
+(I double-checked this with homosexual friends of mine.)

-With that said, I think a guy should really only pay on the first date and then the couple can take turns, which (I think) sets the tone for a more financially equitable relationship than say, making him pay for the first 3-5 dates.
+After the first date, the couple can take turns, which sets the tone for a more financially equitable relationship than say, making him (or her) pay for the first 3-5 dates.